alsonick/notnick.io/posts/note/jeremys-it-lab-ccna-notes.md

 ---

 #### Native VLAN

+A native VLAN is the VLAN that carries untagged traffic on a trunk port.

 - 802.1Q has a feature called **native VLAN**.
 - The native VLAN is VLAN 1 by default on all trunk ports, however this can be manually configured on each trunk port.